Dr Daron Burrows

 - ‘Le Chastiement des clers: edition of a dit concerning the Nations of the University of Paris’, Medium Ævum 69 (2000), 211-26

-- ‘Learning from an Anglo-Norman Apocalypse: Oxford, University College MS 100’ [forthcoming in volume edited by Maureen Boulton]
+- ‘Learning from an Anglo-Norman Apocalypse: Oxford, University College MS 100’ [in press; in volume edited by Maureen Boulton]

 - ‘Vers une nouvelle édition de l’Apocalypse en prose’, in Anglo-français: philologie et linguistique, ed.
 O. Floquet and G. Giannini, Civilisation médiévale 13 (Paris: Garnier, 2015), pp. 9-34